chaosinventory/chaosinventory/doc/dev/structure/api.rst

   }

 The API supports both reading and writing.
-Items can be listed and created trough GET and PUT, obtaining details, updating and deletion of can be done trough GET, PATCH, and DELETE http requests.
+Items can be listed and created through GET and PUT, obtaining details, updating and deletion of can be done trough GET, PATCH, and DELETE http requests.
 For now, please refer to the `drf documentation on making requests`_.